Asymptotic behaviour of penalized robust estimators in logistic regression when dimension increases: Consistency and rates of convergence

 \begin{lemma}{ } Assume that \ref{ass:X_max_eigen_bounded} to \ref{ass:X_normal} hold and that the function $\rho$ satisfies \ref{ass:rho_bounded_derivable} and \ref{ass:psi_strictly_positive}.
 Then, there exist positive constants $\eta$ and $\tau $ such that $\eLe(\bbe)-\eLe(\bbe_0) \geq \tau \|\bbe - \bbe_0\|^2_2$ when $\|\bbe - \bbe_0\|_2 \leq \eta$. \end{lemma}

 0.1in

-\begin{remark}{ } It is worth mentioning that items (a) and (b) from Theorem \ref{TEO:RATE_HD} may be applied to the Ridge, LASSO, Elastic Net, SCAD and MCP penalties, since assumption \ref{ass:penalty_locally_lipschitz} holds for all these penalties.
-However, as mentioned in Remark \ref{remark:tasas}, the penalization functions LASSO, SCAD and MCP verify \ref{ass:penalty_cotainf}.
-Thus, Theorem \ref{TEO:RATE_HD}(c) allows to obtain the same rates of convergence as the ones given in (a) and (b), but with milder assumptions for $\lambda_n$.
+\begin{remark}{ } From Remark \ref{remark:tasas}, we get that items (a) and (b) from Theorem \ref{TEO:RATE_HD} may be applied to the Ridge, LASSO, Elastic Net, SCAD and MCP penalties.
+However, taking into account that LASSO, SCAD and MCP also verify \ref{ass:penalty_cotainf}, Theorem \ref{TEO:RATE_HD}(c) allows to obtain the rates of convergence given in (a) and (b), but with milder assumptions for $\lambda_n$.
 In particular, for the LASSO penalty, to obtain the considered convergence rates, the parameter $\lambda_n$ must satisfy $\lambda_n \sqrt{n\; k/p} = O(1)$ instead of $\lambda_n \sqrt{n} = O(1)$, while for the SCAD and MCP the required rate for $\lambda_n$ is easily derived from Remark \ref{remark:tasas}.
-As mentioned in \cite{CHEBI2021} for the situation in which $p$ is fixed, this difference plays an important role in the variable selection properties. \end{remark}
+As mentioned in Remark 5 from \citet{CHEBI2021} who studied the situation where $p$ is fixed, the differences between uniformly Lipschitz penalties, that is, penalties satisfying \ref{ass:penalty_locally_lipschitz}, and those verifying \ref{ass:penalty_cotainf} play an important role in the variable selection properties of the estimator. \end{remark}